-4.30 rt_raise()
+4.30 rt raise()

-Defined in rt_misc.h, the rt_raise() function raises a signal to indicate a runtime anomaly.
+Defined in rt\misc.h, the \\rt\raise() function raises a signal to indicate a runtime anomaly.

-It is not part of the C library standard, but the ARM C library supports it as an extension.
+This function is not part of the C library standard, but the ARM C library supports it as an extension.